 Dr. Roberta Neault, President, Life Strategies Ltd.

 Dr. Roberta Neault, CCC, GCDF-i, CCDP, is an award-winning leader in the career development sector, in Canada and internationally.
 She is a published author and international speaker on topics related to career management.
-Roberta's academic career has involved contract work at 10 universities across Canada, the US, and Asia and she currently serves as Associate Dean of a university in New Brunswick while running her BC-based consulting company.
-Her extensive experience supporting graduate students, postdocs, managers, executive leaders, and professionals brings unique perspective to crafting professional work search documents.
+Roberta's academic career has involved contract work at 10 universities across Canada, the US, and Asia, including serving as Associate Dean from 2013 – 2017 for a university in New Brunswick while running her BC-based consulting company.
+Roberta currently is an adjunct professor at UBC, a project director for the Canadian Career Development Foundation in Ottawa, and president of Life Strategies Ltd. Her extensive experience supporting graduate students, postdocs, managers, executive leaders, and professionals brings unique perspective to crafting professional work search documents.

 Cassie Taylor has 10 years of experience within the career development sector, playing a wide variety of roles.
 As the Manager of Life Strategies Ltd., an organization specializing in career development, Cassie oversees consulting, training, assessment, and coaching services for diverse clients including individuals and organizations.
 For the past few years, Cassie has been assisting Post-Doctoral fellows at UBC with preparing and targeting their resumes, CVs, cover letters, bios, and social media profiles through professional development workshops hosted by the PDFO.

 The Best Candidate Wins: Interview to Job Negotiation Strategies is suited for postdoctoral fellows who are seeking to further their careers in business or industry.
 The principles and practices can also be applied to academia.